jampaniuday/OCI-Notes/Net-Networking.md

 ### Security Lists

+Security Lists are a lists of firewall security rules that belong to a VCN

-Firewall rules per subnet allowing/disallowing network  egress/ingress from the subnet
+Security lists can be applied to one or more subnets,  allowing/disallowing network  egress/ingress from the subnet

 Security Lists manage connectivity north-south (incoming/outgoing VCN traffic) and east-west (internal VCN traffic between multiple subnets)

-Each subnet may have up to 5 security lists via the Route Table.
+Each subnet may have up to 5 security lists.

 OCI follows a white-list model (you must manually specify white listed traffic flows); By default, things are locked down